lucabriguglia/Weapsy/README.md

-# THIS REPOSITORY IS NO LONGER MAINTAINED
+# PROJECT NO LONGER MAINTAINED

-# This project is replaced by [Atles](https://github.com/lucabriguglia/Atles).
+IT WAS MADE PRIVATE WHEN IT HAD **754 STARS** AND THEN MADE PUBLIC AGAIN FOR ARCHIVE PURPOSES

 # Weapsy